Back in the day, we had sites like MySpace and Bebo.

 Should you start doing affiliate marketing on TikTok?

 So, can TikTok be used for affiliate marketing?

 But it should be one of many channels you leverage for your affiliate marketing business.

 There’s no way to add affiliate links directly to your videos, leaving you to rely on a bridge/landing page.

 Which makes affiliate marketing there more difficult than it should be.

 And affiliate marketing doesn’t need to be awkward or tough.

-In fact, you can see how straightforward it is in our FREE 2-hour web class on the subject.
+In fact, you can see how straightforward it is in our free training on the subject.

 But back to TikTok.